 - Towels & Bedlinen

-Three of the cottages sit side-by-side in a honey-stoned building facing the sea; Carmel stands on its own just up the hill.
+Three of the cottages sit side-by-side in a honey-stoned building facing the sea, all opening onto a sun-soaked, south-facing stable yard; Carmel stands on its own just up the hill.
 All share a similar turquoise-white colour scheme to match the coastal surroundings.

-We adored Carmel (sleeps 8).
+We adored Carmel (sleeps 6-8).
 It's the epitome of cosy country cottage, with stone walls, feature windows, exposed wood floors and heaps of original features.
-Downstairs, there's a kitchen with church-like windows, a utility room, a living room with log burner, a separate dining room and a double bedroom with ensuite shower bathroom.
-Upstairs, you'll find the master bedroom, a kids room with three single beds, and a second bathroom with a bath.
-There's heaps of space outside too, with a terraced garden and a gorgeous terrace at the top with dazzling sea views.
+Downstairs there's a kitchen with church-like windows, a utility room, a living room with log burner, a separate dining room and a double bedroom with ensuite shower bathroom.
+Upstairs you'll find the master bedroom, a kids' room with three single beds (fourth available on request), and a second bathroom with a bath.
+There's lots of space outside too, with a terraced garden and a gorgeous terrace at the top with dazzling sea views.

 The layout of Strawberries (sleeps 4) makes it popular with sets of couples and friends.
 Two double bedrooms with ensuite bathrooms sit either side of a very light, open-plan kitchen/living/dining room with floor-to-ceiling windows.
-One room can be set up as as twin if you're bringing children, and the bathroom is adapted for wheelchair users.
+One room can be set up as a twin if you're bringing children, and the bathroom is adapted for wheelchair users.
+No dogs are permitted, however.
+With views across the stable yard and an alfresco dining setup, it's a haven on a warm summer's evening.

 Gorgeous little Hideaway (sleeps 2) is cute, quiet and perfect for couples.
 It's split-level, with the bedroom and bathroom downstairs and a very cosy open-plan kitchen/living room complete with log burner upstairs.
 But its piece de resistance is the hidden - and very spacious - garden and sun terrace with sunloungers facing the sea.